 Protein bars are now everywhere.
-There’s a row of them in your local supermarket.
+There’s an aisle filled with them in your local supermarket.
 But, unlike protein powders, protein bars were not an immediate hit, despite their long history.
 Partly this was a matter of taste—the more protein they had the worse tasted—but it was also a matter of marketing.
 Most were sold as “nutrition bars” or “energy bars.”
-In fact, the term “protein bar” didn’t come into vogue until the ’00s, even though protein supplement companies were making bars a half-century earlier.
-Let’s journey through the unique, sometimes tasty, often not, history of protein bars.
+In fact, the term “protein bar” didn’t come into vogue until this century, even though protein supplement companies were making bars a half-century earlier.
+Let’s journey through the sometimes tasty, but often not, amazing history of protein bars.

-In 1952, Bob Hoffman, the Pennsylvania weightlifting mogul of York Barbell and Strength and Health magazine, launched his own soy-based protein powder and pills.
+In 1952, Bob Hoffman, the Pennsylvania weightlifting mogul of York barbells and Strength and Health magazine, launched his own soy-based protein powder and pills.
 It was the dawn of a protein craze in the lifting community.
-Distinguishing his brand in the new and crowded market, Hoffman, who was based just 23 miles from the “World Chocolate Capital” of Hershey, launched Hi-Proteen Fudge, circa 1953.
-(He also sold Hi-Proteen cookies and bread.)
-Ten “candy like” bars came in a box, like fine chocolates.
+Distinguishing his brand in the new and crowded market, Hoffman, based just 23 miles from the “World Chocolate Capital” of Hershey, Pennsylvania, launched Hi-Proteen Honey Fudge and Hi-Proteen Cookies, circa 1953.
+He also sold Hi-Proteen bread.
+(Yes, that was the spelling.)
+As for the fudge, ten “candy like” bars came in a box, like fine chocolates.
 We’re unsure how much, if any, chocolate was included, because, according to Hoffman, the ingredients were his soy protein powder, peanut butter, and honey.
+As for the cookies, six of them had an estimated 10 grams of Hoffman’s soy protein.

 WEIDER PROTEIN BAR